For more info on how the Youth program will be organized this year for TAF 2020 Online, please refer to our program overview page for Youth Online.

 Today’s teens face enormous challenges that previous generations did not experience, all while trying to balance Taiwanese values in their western world.
-TAF aims to provide a supportive, sheltered, and non-judgmental environment for individuals to express and work out such problems in a healthy and mature manner.
+TAF aims to provide a supportive, safe, and non-judgmental environment for individuals to express and work out such problems in a healthy and mature manner.

-The mission of the TAF Youth Program is to guide teens through their high school years and to foster personal growth and leadership skills so they can better serve the world around them.
-TAF does this by giving campers the tools to evaluate themselves within the framework of one of the four themes that rotate every year: Identity, Ethics and Values, Communication, and Leadership.
-The themes are particularly relevant to this group because they’re taught at a time when teens are defining themselves as they enter adulthood.
-Campers are divided into small groups that become their family for the week.
-TAF counselors do not lecture or judge, but will provide a supportive environment for campers to evaluate themselves, listen and empathize, and share our own experiences.
+The mission of the TAF Youth Program is to inspire and empower teens to affect positive change in the world around them, by fostering personal growth and cultivating leadership skills.
+We give campers the tools to evaluate themselves within the framework of one of four rotating themes: Identity, Ethics and Values, Communication, and Leadership.
+The themes are particularly relevant to Youth campers as they navigate the transition into adulthood.

+We divide campers into small groups that become their family for the week.
+Youth Advisors do not lecture or judge; instead, they offer a supportive environment for campers to assess themselves, they listen and empathize, and they share their own experiences.

 A typical day for a camper in the Youth program begins after breakfast with Speaker Session and Small Group Time, where campers discuss their thoughts and learnings from the morning.
-In the afternoon, Youth campers may put their ‘Big Sib’ hat on and play games with their Junior or JH camper, or practice their swing choir choreography or choir song for TAF Night.
+In the afternoon, Youth campers put their ‘Big Sib’ hat on by interacting with their Junior and/or JH camper, then practice their swing choir choreography or choir song for TAF Night.